3yit/Notion_Reddit_Analyzer/README.md

 ## Overview

 **Current Dataset:**
-- 347 complaint posts from the past 30 days
+- 323 Notion-relevant posts from the past 30 days (93.1% of 347 scraped)
+- 24 generic productivity posts filtered out (6.9%)
 - Scraper can be configured for larger datasets (different time ranges, more subreddits)

 **Key Findings:**